mercadopago/sdk-php/MIGRATION_GUIDE.md

 }
 ```

-And not API errors can be catched by using the standart Exception.
+And not API errors can be catched by using the standard Exception.

 ```php
 catch (Exception $e) {